In this article, we will teach you how to say “long time no see” in Korean.

 Ways to say “Long time no see” in Korean

-This phrase is only used in informal and standard Korean speech and is most commonly used among acquaintances and friends.
-The base vocabulary for the phrase is 오랜만 (oraenman), which translates to “long time”.
+The phrase for “long time no see” in Korean is only used in informal and standard Korean speech and is most commonly used among acquaintances and friends.
+The base vocabulary for the phrase is 오랜만 (oraenman), which translates to “long time.”

-Ms. Taeyong, long time no see
+Ms. Taeyong, long time no see.

 in a long time; after a long time

 오랜만에 출근을 해서 긴장되고 있어요. (oraenmane chulgeuneul haeseo ginjangdoego isseoyo.)

 Since I’m going to work for the first time in a long time, I’m feeling nervous.

 How to use “Long time no see” in Korean in sentences

 Now that know the Korean way to say “long time no see” or “it’s been a while,” you may also want to further familiarize yourself with this phrase through this video.
 This will teach you additional sentences and how to pronounce each word correctly.

 While it is possible for you to study the words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
 Hangeul is the Korean alphabet, and not difficult to learn.
 In fact, you can learn it in under 60 minutes.